 Music I. Notation.
 The rudiments of music.
-In the first term the structure of major keys and the various symbols are studied; in the second term the chromatic tones, accidentals, intervals, and minor keys are taken up.
+In the first term the structure of the major keys and the various symbols are studied; in the second term the chromatic tones, accidentals, intervals, and minor keys are taken up.
 Text: Towner's "Class and Chorus."
 Required in both graduate courses.
 Value, 4 term hours.

 Music II.
 Sight Reading.
 Designed to enable the student to read music at sight.
 Required in Bible-Music Course.
-Value, 2 term hours.
+Value, 1 term hour.

 Music III.
 General Chorus.
 This course trains in chorus singing, art of expression and interpretation.
 Required in all courses in every year.
-Value, 2 term hours.
+Value, 1 term hour.

 Music IV.
 Conducting.
 Careful training in precentorship.
 Required in Bible-Music Course.
-Value, 2 term hours.
+Value, 1 term hour.